 If you are visiting the Island you can obtain more information on facilities and services available to you island-wide by contacting Visit Jersey on +44 (0) 1534 448 877.

-Special Assistance FAQS
+Special Assistance – extra information

 If you need special assistance – we’re here to help.
 Find out more below about the different types of assistance Jersey Airport offers, how to book plus any other questions you might have.

-How do I know if I will need assistance?
+How to know if you need assistance

 If you have a condition or disability and you feel that assistance from staff at Jersey Airport would make your journey easier, then you should book assistance.
 From difficulties with mobility, to hidden disabilities like Alzheimer’s and ADHD, our staff are on hand to help you every step of the way.